SMS Rembau: History

 Sekolah Menengah Sains Rembau, Negeri Sembilan (SEMESRA) was established on 1 October 2009.
-On 5 January 2010, the first principal, Dato' Haji Azam bin Md Atan, registered for duty as the Super Principal of SEMESRA.
-He was assisted by the Vice Principals; Tn Hj Baharudin Husin (Academics), Tn Hj Azman Awang (Student Affairs), and Pn Roslina Aziz (Co-curriculum).
+On 5 January 2010, the first principal, Azam bin Md Atan, registered for duty as the Super Principal of SEMESRA.
+He was assisted by the Vice Principals; Baharudin Husin (Academics), Azman Awang (Student Affairs), and Roslina Aziz (Co-curriculum).
 The institution's first intake of students was on 16 November 2009 when 130 Form One students registered.

-Now, the school caters to more than 800 students.
-As one of the elite residential schools in Malaysia, one of SEMESRA's main purposes is to produce future leaders with first-class mind and multi-talented skills.
-To ensure that this mission is achieved, there are more than 50 well-experienced and skilful teachers teaching in SEMESRA.

-Being a green horn among the well-established schools in Malaysia has not stopped SEMESRA from achieving success in both the curricular and co-curricular fields.
-Each success has been the result of co-operation, teamwork, effort and perseverance from the teachers and students.

-After Dato' Haji Azam officially retired in April 2011, the successor, Puan Norzila Idris, took realm as the new principal.
-She was the perfect fit to continue the task of thrusting SEMESRA into a greater level, which was evident by the many changes that had been brought forth upon her taking office.

-Student selection is divided into two.
-For entry into Form One, selection is based on the achievement in the Ujian Pencapaian Sekolah Rendah (UPSR).
-For entry into Form Four, the students are selected based on their excellent results in the Penilaian Menengah Rendah (PMR) nationwide.
-These two entry selections also take the co-curricular factors into consideration.
-The selection process is made by the Ministry of Education, as per all Malaysian public residential schools (SBP).

-Intakes for Form One may cater for over 150 boys and girls, while new intakes of Form Four students may be around 50 to 60 boys and girls (at most).
-Enrollment for each academic year is divided into three intakes.
+Now, the school caters to more than 850 students.

-In the year 2011, SEMESRA students sat for their first public examinations, with Extrovert 0913 batch sat for PMR while Valedictorian 1011 batch sat for SPM.
-The first SPM result sat by Valedictorian 1011 managed to place SEMESRA in the 7th spot nationwide, with a remarkable GPS of 1.3006 among other elite schools in the SPM 2011 ranking.
+In 2011, SEMESRA students sat for their first public examinations, with Extrovert 0913 batch sat for PMR while Valedictorian 1011 batch sat for SPM.
+The first SPM result sat by Valedictorian 1011 managed to place SEMESRA in the 7th spot nationwide, with a GPS of 1.3006 among other elite schools in the SPM 2011 ranking.

-In the year 2012, with a GPS of 1.0408, 119 out of 150 students managed to get straight A's in the PMR 2011 examinations, allowing SEMESRA to be ranked in the 9th spot nationwide and became the second best school in Negeri Sembilan that year.
+In 2012, with a GPS of 1.0408, 119 out of 150 students received straight A's in the PMR 2011 examinations, allowing SEMESRA to be ranked in the 9th spot nationwide and became the second best school in Negeri Sembilan that year.

-Due to its outstanding performance in many aspects, SEMESRA was awarded Sekolah Berprestasi Tinggi award on 30 October 2014.
+SEMESRA was awarded Sekolah Berprestasi Tinggi award on 30 October 2014.